Matt52/bayesian-testing/README.md

       'prob_being_best': 0.81085}]

 ### DiscreteDataTest
-Class for Bayesian A/B test for discrete data with finite number of numerical categories, where these numbers represent some value.
+Class for Bayesian A/B test for discrete data with finite number of numerical categories (states), representing some value.
 This test can be used for instance for dice rolls data (when looking for the "best" of multiple dice) or rating data (e.g. 1-5 stars or 1-10 scale).